aws/aws-eks-best-practices/content/security/docs/iam.md

     --access-config authenticationMode=API
 ```

 The API support commands to add and revoke access to the cluster, as well as validate the existing Access Policies and Access Entries for the specified cluster.
-The default policies are created to match Kubernets RBACs as follows.
+The default policies are created to match Kubernetes RBACs as follows.

 | EKS Access Policy | Kubernetes RBAC |
 |--|--|